top of page

 A walk through Mazkeret Batya

-Mazkeret Batya is a charming town on the coastal plain, located a bit southeast of Rehovot, that began in 1883 as a small farming community during the First Aliya.
-Its original 11 settlers were experienced farmers and all were very religious.
-The settlement was originally called Ekron, but was renamed Mazkeret Batya four years later after Baron Edmond de Rothschild’s mother Betty Solomon de Rothschild.
-With the help of the town’s museums and other buildings, the beginnings of this settlement will be recreated through a circular walk.
+Mazkeret Batya is a charming town on the coastal plain, located near Rehovot, that began in 1883 as a small farming community during the First Aliya.
+Its original 11 settlers were experienced farmers and all were religious.
+The settlement was originally called Ekron, but was renamed Mazkeret Batya four years later after Baron Edmond de Rothschild’s mother Betty von Rothschild.
+With the help of the town’s museums and other buildings, the establishment of this settlement will be recreated on a circular walk.

-The beginning of Mazkaret Batya was somewhat different from that of the other seven agricultural settlements established early during the First Aliya, in that Baron Edmond de Rothschild was asked to support this venture from the outset as a model for other settlements.
+The beginnings of Mazkaret Batya were somewhat different from that of the other seven agricultural settlements established early during the First Aliya, in that Baron Edmond de Rothschild was asked to support this venture from the outset as a model for future settlements.
 The Baron bailed out other settlements after they had already gotten into difficulties.
-The Baron enthusiastically agreed to support 11 settlers with farming experience, although they had to agree to pay back any loans they received.
-Because they knew what they were looking for, it took them a while to find land that they considered optimal for farming.
+The Baron enthusiastically agreed to support 11 settlers with farming experience, although they had to agree to pay back all loans they received.
+Because they knew what they were looking for, it took them a while to find land they considered optimal for farming.
 The person who persuaded the Baron to finance this venture was Rabbi Samuel Mohilever.

 Because of his importance in the creation of this agricultural settlement, and the Hibbat Zion/Hovevei Zion movement in general, Rabbi Samuel Mohilever is discussed further.
-He lived his entire life in Eastern Europe.
-However, during the Holocaust his grave was desecrated and it was decided to reinter his bones in Mazkeret Batya.
-His tomb is now in the town’s cemetery and can be visited.
+He lived in Eastern Europe.
+During the Holocaust his grave was desecrated and it was decided to reinter his bones in Mazkeret Batya.
+His mosoleum is in the town’s cemetery and can be visited.

 Do you find my website interesting and helpful?